xibosignage/xibo-manual/source/en/media_datasets.md

 - Click **Next** to continue adding data to add more rows.
 - When all data has been completed, click **Save**

-- **Edit** by clicking on the row to edit and make the necessary changes and click to **Save**.
+{tip}

-- **Delete** a row by clicking on the cross at the end of the selected row, and confirm.
+Click in any row to Edit Data.
+Click on the cross at the end of a selected row to Delete.
+{/tip}

 {version}
-From v2.3, Users can toggle to a **Multi Select Mode** using the button on the grid.
+From v2.3, Users can toggle to a **Multi Select Mode** using the button at the top of the grid.
 In this mode, Users can select multiple rows and click on **Delete Rows** to remove in bulk.

 Once complete click on the **Edit Mode** button to come out of multi-select mode.
 {/version}

-### Importing CSV
+### Importing a CSV

 The CMS has a DataSet CSV importer that can be used to extract data from a **CSV file** and put it into a DataSet.
-The **Import CSV** function can be accessed through the row menu of any DataSet (with the exception of DataSets configured for Remote data sources).
+The **Import CSV** function can be accessed through the row menu of any DataSet record (with the exception of DataSets configured for Remote data sources).

+![Dataset Import CSV](img/media_dataset_importcsv_form.png)

-When the importer opens, there are options to overwrite any existing data with the data held in the import file as well as ignoring the first row of the CSV to import if your file has headings.
+The importer has options to overwrite the existing data held in the import file as well as an option to ignore the first row of the CSV when importing if your file has headings.

 The Remote Columns in the DataSet will be listed with a field next to them to indicate the column number in the CSV file that corresponds with the listed Column Header.

-An example of this form is shown below:

-![Dataset Import CSV](img/media_dataset_importcsv_form.png)

 {tip}
 It is important to ensure that your CSV file has the correct file encoding if you are using non-ASCII characters.
 Non-ASCII characters are very common for languages outside of English.
 The file encoding most commonly used is UTF-8.

-If you have edited your CSV file using Excel, you will need to make sure you select "Unicode (UTF-8)" from the Tools -> Web Options -> Encoding tab on the Save as dialogue.
+If you have edited your CSV file using Excel, you will need to make sure you select "Unicode (UTF-8)" from the Tools -> Web Options -> Encoding tab on the 'Save as' dialogue.
 {/tip}

 ### Through the API